MicrosoftDocs/architecture-center/docs/reference-architectures/media-services/gridwich-logging.md

 - Don't use string formatting or interpolation.
 Logging a string with `$"This broke {brokenThing}"` isn't useful for debugging.

 - Pass objects so that they become searchable fields.

-Instead of `LogInformation(LogEventIds.StartProcessing, $"Processing has started on item {Item.itemNumber}");`,
+  Instead of `LogInformation(LogEventIds.StartProcessing, $"Processing has started on item {Item.itemNumber}");`, use:

-  - Use an object as such `LogInformationObject(LogEventIds.StartProcessing, Item);`, or
+  - An object as such, like `LogInformationObject(LogEventIds.StartProcessing, Item);`, or
-  - Use anonymous objects like `LogInformationObject(LogEventIds.StartProcessing, new {Item.itemNumber, Item.itemDescription, someData});`.
+  - Anonymous objects, like `LogInformationObject(LogEventIds.StartProcessing, new {Item.itemNumber, Item.itemDescription, someData});`.

-- Follow the EventId numbering conventions outlined in [LogEventIds]().
+- Follow the EventId numbering conventions outlined in [LogEventIds](https://github.com/mspnp/gridwich/src/Gridwich.Core/src/Constants/LogEventIds.cs).

 - For any significant body of work, use the following logging pattern: